Techtacles/Techtacles/README.md

 <h2 >Some things about me...</h2>
 - 🌱 I’m currently learning more on Apache Kafka and building scalable and optimized cloud infrastructure.<br><br>
-- 👯 I’m looking to collaborate on data engineering tasks <br><br>
+- 👯 I’m looking to collaborate on data engineering and devops tasks <br><br>
-- 💬 Ask me about data engineering, software engineering and cloud computing <br><br>
+- 💬 Ask me about data engineering, software engineering and devops <br><br>

 - I also write technical articles -- https://github.com/Techtacles/Technical-Articles<br><br>
 - 📫 How to reach me :